 If you’re planning a trip to Pittsburgh soon, I recommend checking out Market Square especially close to the holidays!
 Here are Pittsburgh’s Most Instagram Worthy Places.

 Plaftform #3: Google

-Search by “instagrammable places LOCATION”
+“instagrammable places LOCATION”

 Because Pinterest and Google are both search engines, I use the same techniques to find photo shoot locations for my blog.
 I usually search “instagrammable places LOCATION” or “Instagram worthy locations in CITY”.